John Sims Jr.

 John Hanson Sims Jr. (born May 4, 1978) is an American politician from Kentucky who was a Democratic member of the Kentucky House of Representatives from 2017 to 2021.
 Sims was first elected in 2016 after incumbent representative Mike Denham retired.
 He did not seek reelection in 2020 and was succeeded by Republican William Lawrence.

-In 2021 Sims announced that he would for Judge/Executive of Fleming County.
+In 2021 Sims announced that he would run for Judge/Executive of Fleming County.
 He ran as a Republican, succeeding retiring Judge/Executive Larry Foxworthy.